-There’s no doubt that wine clubs are a significant driver of revenue for wineries.
-Accounting for up to 33% of DtC profits, a successful wine club can not only guarantee sales, but a truly engaged wine club member can provide word of mouth marketing and a passion for your wine that cannot be measured.
+There’s no doubt that wine clubs are a huge factor in direct wine sales.
+With wine club salesaccounting for up to 33% of DtC profits, a successful wine club not only guarantee sales, but individual members can provide powerful word of mouth marketing and a passion for your wine that cannot be measured.

-The good news is that there are several simple things you can do right now to get more club members, keep the ones you have happy and save time on all the administration.
+The good news is that there are several simple things you can do right now to make your wine club more successful (and profitable!)

-Even if you’re already running a wine club, consider this.
-There are a lot of wine clubs out there and not all of them are even run by wineries.
-With bottle shops, online providers and even big companies sponsoring clubs, as a winery you need to sell on the greatest advantage you have and that's your story.
+There are a lot of wine clubs out there and many aren't even run by wineries.
+With bottle shops, online providers and even big companies sponsoring clubs, you need to sell on the greatest advantage you have.
+As a winery, that's your story.

-You have a true connection to the wine that you make and often a strong brand or history that you can draw on to inspire your members.
+You have a connection to your wine and should use this in your wine club marketing.
 For some wineries, this will be the story of generations who have all created wine or it will be the winemaker who quit a job in corporate finance to pursue a passion.
 For others, it might be a desire to draw attention to unusual varieties or even experimenting by making traditional wines in new ways.
-It doesn’t matter.
-What matters is that everyone in your business is able to communicate that story and how to connects to your wine club.
+It doesn’t matter what your story is.
+What matters is that everyone is able to communicate that story and how to connects to your wine club.

-Draw your members into the story and help them feel the passion for what you do.
-It will make every delivery they receive just a little more meaningful and in turn encourage longevity in your members.
+Draw your members into your story and inspire their passion.
+It will make every delivery they receive more meaningful and in turn encourage longevity in your members.

 There are many ways that you can provide a better service and that’s for another blog but for now, it’s about putting your best foot forward.
 Make customers feel comfortable and be guided by what they want.
-Understand the different people who may visit you and adjust your selling technique to them.
+Understand the different people who visit you and adjust your selling technique.
 Understand that your wine club might be the ultimate goal, but many customers may be unwilling to sign up the first time they interact with you.
-Instead, focus on getting their contact details and begin to build that ongoing relationship with them.
+Instead, focus on getting their contact details and begin to build that ongoing relationship.
 Stay in touch and continue to sell your story, the benefits of being a wine club member and give them reasons to come back and see you again.

 Offer more than one club (but no more than 3)

 Customers like choice, but this can be difficult for a business.
 Do you let your customers pick their wine?
 Do you let them decide when they want deliveries?
-The truth is, too many options can be overwhelming for them as well as you and can make communicating the benefits of joining a wine club difficult.
+The truth is, too many options can be overwhelming for them as well as you and can make it difficult to communicate your club benefits.

-That said, a Wine Business Solutions report found that running multiple wine clubs is more profitable, so for our clients, we recommend running 2 -3 clubs.
-Your first club should be a winemaker’s selection, where all wines are selected by you and your second club should allow customers to choose the wines themselves.
+That said, a Wine Business Solutions report found that running multiple wine clubs is more profitable, so we recommend running 2 -3 clubs.
+Your first club should be a winemaker’s selection, where all wines are selected by you.
+Your second club should allow customers to choose the wines themselves.
 The third club should be an invite only club, offered only to your top customers.
 We also recommend that club members should be able to decide how frequently they receive their wine and whether they want to receive all whites, all reds or a mix.

 By structuring your clubs this way, wineries are able to get the benefits of wine clubs, without excessive administration while customers have a much simpler time deciding what club is right for them.

 We’ve got some bad news for you – Excel is not software that works.
-While it might be common practice in the industry, it’s simply not the right solution for any winery that wants to be running a successful (and time effective) wine club.
+While it might be common practice, it’s simply not a solution for any winery that wants to be running a successful (and time effective) wine club.

 Design or modify your wine club with your customers in mind.
 Consider what benefits matter the most to your customers and don’t be afraid to shy away from a discount only model.
 While many wine clubs will offer some kind of discount, your benefits should go beyond that.
 Consider free shipping, exclusive events or access to pre-releases as well as a special newsletter just for members.

-Beyond the standard benefits, think about how you can surprise and delight these customers that matter to you.
-Be creative - select a club member at random and send them a single bottle of wine to thank them.
-Most club members are wine lovers and giving them opportunities to learn more directly from your winemaker or get involved in vintage could be another money can’t buy experience you can offer.
+Think about how you can surprise and delight these customers.
+Be creative - you could select a club member at random and send them a bottle of wine to thank them.
+Give them opportunities to learn more directly from your winemaker or get involved in vintage.
 Think outside the box and don’t be afraid to ask your existing customers what they want.
 Often, that can be the best place to start.